 What We Do

-Susquehanna Heritage works with partners and communities to advance our vision for the Susquehanna Riverlands as a national destination for heritage and outdoor travelers.
+Susquehanna National Heritage Area works with partners and communities to advance a vision for the Susquehanna River and our region as a national destination for heritage and outdoor travelers.

-Our Tourism Development efforts increase the visibility and readiness of the river as a visitor destination.
+Our Tourism Development efforts increase the visibility and readiness of our area as a visitor destination.

-Our Placemaking initiatives enhance the quality and appeal of the river’s special places and landscapes.
+Our Placemaking initiatives enhance the quality and appeal of our area’s special places and landscapes.